spier/mdg_news/README.md

 I ended up writing [YQL datatables for the WorldBank Data API][yql_worldbank] to make communication with that API easier.

-To make this a technology experiment for myself I used YUI to implement this app to completely run on the client.
+To make this application a technology experiment for myself I used [YUI][yui] in order to run this app completely on the client.
 Therefore the server implementation of this app is just this and the rest runs in the browser:

     get '/' do
       erb :index